Questions about working during the pandemic

 If an Elective is not possible, trainees could use the time available to provide extra support to their departments by helping with routine tasks or to catch up on competencies or academic work if needed.

-Training plans are designed to be flexible and this will especially be the case in the coming months.
+Training plans are designed to be flexible.
 Trainees and training departments should attempt to rethink mapping to different opportunities to achieve the essential competencies if possible.

 As we continue to review the situation, our discussions will now turn to completion deadlines and assessments, and obstacles to trainees’ ability to meet these.